mosip/mosip-infra/deployment/v3/docs/wireguard_configuration.md

-# Wireguard Documentation
+# Wireguard Administrator’s Guide

-## User manual for wireguard setup

-This document is prepared to create wireguard configuration for the particular user
+This document is prepared to create wireguard configuration for the particular user.

 1. Login to the wireguard instance via ssh.
    ```